Posted: February 28, 2017 Filed under: morning reads, U.S. Politics

 Mother Jones: Donald Trump’s Mystery $50 Million (or More) Loan.

 Among Donald Trump’s debts—the source of some of his most intractable conflicts of interest—is a mystery loan that Trump has not publicly explained.
+Have a peek at these guys and learn more.
 And this means that the president could have a secret creditor to whom he owes tens of millions of dollars.

 According to Trump’s financial disclosure records and various news report, Trump is carrying hundreds of millions of dollars in debt.
 These transactions could provide his creditors with leverage over the new commander-in-chief.
 Moreover, it would be difficult for Trump to refinance or modify the terms of his various loans without raising suspicion that he is receiving favorable treatment because of his position.
 (Imagine a bank gives him a good rate.
 Would this suggest it might receive preferential treatment from the US government Trump heads?)
 Because Trump has refused to release his tax returns, it’s impossible for the public to know exactly how much he owes and to whom.
 And Trump never kept his campaign promise to reveal all his creditors and obligations.